 If you become ill and have symptoms consistent with Covid-19, go to a local testing center or use a home test.
 Whether you are positive or not, you should not come to class if you are ill.
-If you test positive for Covid-19, stay home for a minimum of 5 days from the onset of your symptoms.
-If your symptoms are resolved after 5 days or when symptoms resolve you may return to class but continue to wear a mask for an additional 5 days.
-Any questions about Covid-19 can be directed to the Madison College Covid Screener, covidscreener@madisoncollege.edu or call 608-243-4880.
+If you test positive for Covid-19, stay home until symptoms resolve.